santiagosastre95-create/KcsA-HeavyMetals/README.md

 ordering between metal binding and changes in ion occupancy.

-This analysis provides direct evidence for a dynamical relationship between heavy-metal binding near the pore entrance and modulation of K⁺ conduction, supporting a direct blocking mechanism.
+This analysis provides direct evidence for a dynamical relationship between heavy-metal binding near the pore entrance and modulation of K⁺ conduction.

 ---